 • Mixing up or losing patients’ lab or test results

-• Failure to properly follow up on test results
+• Failure to follow up with the patient about test results

 • Miscommunication between medical care providers

-• Failure to refer patient to a more qualified specialist based on test results
+• Neglecting to refer the patient elsewhere based on results

-Certain types of cancer are especially responsive to early treatment, and the failure to diagnose them in the early stages makes an even greater difference in a patient’s treatment options and outcome.
+Certain cancers are especially responsive to early treatment, and the failure to diagnose them in the early stages makes an even greater difference in a patient’s treatment options and outcome.
 Early detection can sometimes mean the difference between life and death.
 Some types of cancer that are most responsive to early treatment include:

 • Breast Cancer